HairdressingProject/styleme/Backend/README.md

 > Remember: `PUT` requests require an `id` both in the endpoint and in the request `body`.
 You will also have to include __all__ `[Required]` properties in the request `body` (plus `DateCreated`), not just the ones that you wish to modify.

 After you have set up your request, simply click __Send__.

+### Extra - Pagination & Searching
+The "Colours" folder in the project's main Postman-collection outlines how pagination & searching work requests work in the project's API.